riongull/dash-incubator-rules/rules.md

 ### 4.2.3 Secondary Admins

-The Bounty Owner can optionally appoint a Secondary Admin to the Bounty, enabling a maximum of two Admins to manage a bounty at one time.
+The Bounty Owner can optionally appoint a Secondary Admin (Secondary) to the Bounty, enabling a maximum of two Admins to manage a bounty at one time.

 Secondaries cannot edit the Bounty's details but can create Tasks that they [own](#432-task-ownership) within the Bounty independently from the Bounty Owner's Tasks, and process Claims on those and receive their Admin Reward.